 Hotels near Lepakshi Temple – Where to stay

-Where to eat
+Where to eat?

-- Bayalu Veerabhadra Swamy: Bayalu Veerabhadra Swami Temple idol is in the temple facing north direction and said to be guarding Lord Mallikarjuna Swami.
-He is the kshetrapalaka of Srisailam.There is no temple for him.
+- Bayalu Veerabhadra Swamy: Bayalu Veerabhadra Swami Temple idol is there is a temple facing north.
+Beliefs say that it guards the Lord Mallikarjuna Swami.
+He is the kshetrapalaka of Srisailam.
 He has no roof above him.
-Hence, it is known as Bayalu Veerabhadra Swamy.
+Hence, it goes by the name Bayalu Veerabhadra Swamy.